PetrusBorges/PetrusBorges/README.md

 ##

-Self-taught programmer, currently developing complete Full-Stack technologies, with a strong expertise in JavaScript, TypeScript, Vue.js, React.js, React Native, and Node.js Express, and a solid knowledge of Front-End.
+Self-taught programmer, currently developing complete Full-Stack technologies, with a strong expertise in JavaScript, TypeScript, Vue.js, React.js, React Native, Next.js and NestJS, i have a solid knowledge of Front-End.

 I really enjoy entrepreneurship and programming, and in my free time, I take advantage of it to work and improve my understanding of Full-Stack programming practices.
 Trabalho e conheço: